acmiyaguchi/acmiyaguchi.me/blog/_drafts/semantic-versioning.md

 When there are multiple projects working together, there is a known interoperability in protocols and APIs.
 This occurs in open source software, where responsibility is shared between maintainers and contributors.
 However, everyone benefits from the software because it is freely available.
+This contract is a form of shared understanding that the software is good, and that new features of bug fixes happen regularly.

 Versioning doesn't solve all problems, but it does clearly communicate changes that have been made.

+## The wild west of upgrading dependencies

+So what do you do when there aren't such hardfast rules in place?
+In my case, I knew exactly what behavior I was looking for and I had a reference of where this was solved before.
+However, this is not always the case.
+Your milage may vary, but there are some useful techniques and sources of information that you should take a look at first.

+### Test the code for behavior

+Behavior is easy to verify.
+If you know what the behavior of the code you're running is supposed to be, youre already half way there.
+You'll want to verify the behavior in a reproducible way.
+Adding a new test case in an existing test suite is often a fairly easy way to do things.

+### Audit the code
+Now that you have a test, writing a patch is easy.
+Determine the first location where the code has been updated to resolve the underlying issue.
+This can be done by searching through the scm history for the patch.
+Most likely, this is not the change you'll want to use.
+Make sure that all the changes leading up to and slightly past are unrelated to the current behavior.

+I don't have any stats, but a large project will probably have enough activities and users that issues are found fairly quickly.
+For example, jobs that run on a cron schedule will break if any of the dependencies break.
+This is often a good reason to have a semantic versioning system of some sort.
+When in doubt, the code is the ultimate source of truth.

+### Fork the code

+One option that you have is to fork the code.
+This might be a bit crazy though, why would you do this?
+If you're use cases are simple, you may never reach any edge cases I would advise against this though unless you have the capacity to fix bugs as they crop up.
+However, it may be worthwhile creating a small patchset, and eventually propagating those changes upstream.

+### Have a backup plan

+Any large task you might want to do will definitnely have a million other people who want to the same exact thing.
+Just choose another library and write it a slightly different way.
+The time it takes help maintain libraries could end up being a very large yak to shave.
+For me, I could just switch to a different json validation library perfectly fine.

 ## A happy ending